flaraloza123/holberton-system_engineering-devops-1/0x0C-web_server/README.md

 * Why web servers usually have a parent process and child processes
 * What are the main HTTP requests

-## Usage
+## Requirements

-* All files were created and compiled on Ubuntu 14.04.4 LTS
+* All files are created and compiled on Ubuntu 14.04.4 LTS.
+* All Bash scripts are linted with Shellcheck.
-* All files are linted with Puppet Lint 2.1.1.
+* All Puppet scripts are linted with Puppet Lint 2.1.1.

 ## Tasks